Successful business founders, executives, and managers employ different approaches when it comes to risk management.

 And risk management is about organizing test activities while considering the risk-reward factor internally.

 Experimentation frameworks are utilized in organizations in different forms.
-For instance, the marketing department may run one experiment every single month, after setting the right KPIs and allocating a limited budget on testing.
+For instance, the marketing department may run one experiment every single month, after setting the right KPIs and allocating a limited budget for testing.

-Using statistics would be a good way to showcase some patterns and the likelihood of something impossible to happen.
+Using statistics would be a good way to showcase some patterns and the likelihood of something impossible happening.